 This one isn’t rocket science.
 The more you’re able to organise and plan in advance, the less you’ll have to worry about while you’re away.
 Whether you’re jetting off for a package holiday or setting out on a backpacking trek, this rule applies.
 Arrange anything you can ahead of time.
 Then, while you’re away, just enjoy the carefree moments.

 Always pack for your destination.
 Figure out if you’re better off with light layers or warm woolies… and bring them.
 Pack enough meds for your trip, plus extras (in case your flight home is delayed) and a doctor/pharmacy note to cover any prescriptions in Customs.
 If you’re backpacking, pack frugally, but don’t forget something that you may not be able to replace along the way.
+Keep in mind: if you want to cook while on the go, you’ll likely need the best backpacking mess kit.

 Buy & Pre-Charge Power Banks